sheenhx/whitepaper/README.md

 In the situation where the End Device tries to roam by attempting to join a "visited" Supernode, that "visited" Supernode will check for the DevAddr in the uplinked packets, then make a query from the LPWAN App Server codebase (written in GoLang and powered by MXProtocol) to the Data Highway to lookup whether roaming fees have been paid by that End Device (stored under the RoamingBaseProfile class's `expiry` date property of the EndDevice class), and if so it will return "home" Supernode's IP address (if the Network ID is recognizable), otherwise it will just drop the uplinked packets.

-If the End Device owner changed it's roaming configuration (in the UI, see https://hackmd.io/mISvYh4-RTq3fNxrkThzUg?view#Intuitive-UX) but the transaction was still pending, then the Supernode could still find out if that's the case by querying the `pending_extrinsics` of the Data Highway parachain.
+If the End Device owner changed it's roaming configuration (in the UI, see [Intuitive-UX](#Intuitive-UX)) but the transaction was still pending, then the Supernode could still find out if that's the case by querying the `pending_extrinsics` of the Data Highway parachain.

 Note that this is separate from staking where a user who is an MXC holder chooses one of the 21 Supernodes and participates in staking by depositing their MXC in it to earn DHX depending on how much data that Supernode processes.